Assistant Coach - Defensive Coordinator/Linebackers

 Assistant Coach - Co-Defensive Coordinator/Secondary

 Darrell Perkins, a former assistant coach at the University of Maryland, was named an assistant football coach at Fordham University in August of 2016.
-He is responsible for the Rams’ safeties in 2017 after coaching the corner backs in 2016.
+He will again serve as the co-defensive coordinator and safeties coach for the second straight season in 2018 after coaching the corner backs in 2016.

-In his second year coaching the safeties, Perkins saw strong safety Antonio Jackson garner Second Team All-Patriot League honors after leading the team, and ranking second in the league, with four interceptions while also finishing third in total tackles with 63.
+In his second year coaching the safeties in 2017, Perkins saw strong safety Antonio Jackson garner Second Team All-Patriot League honors after leading the team, and ranking second in the league, with four interceptions while also finishing third in total tackles with 63.

 In 2016, Perkins guided a Fordham defensive back unit that was tops in the Patriot League, and fifth in the NCAA FCS, in defensive passing efficiency (106.61) and finished third in the league in passes intercepted with 13 which helped the Rams lead the Patriot League and rank 12th in the NCAA FCS in turnovers gained (26).